ReactiveHTML/reactive-markup/README.md

   <div ...${editableWhenEnabled}</div>
 `
 ```
-## RML Compliant template engines
+## RML Compliant UI libraries
-  ATM the only reference implementation of RML is [Rimmel.js](https://www.npmjs.com/package/rimmel)
+  The reference implementation of RML is [Rimmel.js](https://github.com/reactivehtml/rimmel)
-  As both RML and Rimmel.js are evolving, the two projects may not be 100% aligned and there may be little discrepancies from the spec here and the actual implementation.

 ## References
-  There are people trying to make HTML natively support Observables and some discussion is going on here: [whatwg/dom#544](https://github.com/whatwg/dom/issues/544)
+There are discussions going on around making HTML and/or the DOM natively support Observables at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544) and the more recent [Observable DOM](https://github.com/WICG/observable).